William Kidd: Accusations of piracy

 Escaped prisoners told stories of being hoisted up by the arms and "drubbed" (thrashed) with a drawn cutlass by Kidd.
-But on one occasion, crew members sacked the trading ship Mary and tortured several of its crew members while Kidd and the other captain, Thomas Parker, conversed privately in Kidd's cabin.
+On one occasion, crew members sacked the trading ship Mary and tortured several of its crew members while Kidd and the other captain, Thomas Parker, conversed privately in Kidd's cabin.

 Kidd was declared a pirate very early in his voyage by a Royal Navy officer, to whom he had promised "thirty men or so".
 Kidd sailed away during the night to preserve his crew, rather than subject them to Royal Navy impressment.
 The letter of marque was intended to protect a privateer's crew from such impressment.

 On 30 January 1698, Kidd raised French colours and took his greatest prize, the 400-ton Quedagh Merchant, an Indian ship hired by Armenian merchants.
 It was loaded with satins, muslins, gold, silver, and a variety of East Indian merchandise, as well as extremely valuable silks.
 The captain of Quedagh Merchant was an Englishman named Wright, who had purchased passes from the French East India Company promising him the protection of the French Crown.

 When news of his capture of this ship reached England, however, officials classified Kidd as a pirate.
 Various naval commanders were ordered to "pursue and seize the said Kidd and his accomplices" for the "notorious piracies" they had committed.

 Kidd kept the French sea passes of the Quedagh Merchant, as well as the vessel itself.
 British admiralty and vice-admiralty courts (especially in North America) previously had often winked at privateers' excesses amounting to piracy.
 Kidd might have hoped that the passes would provide the legal fig leaf that would allow him to keep Quedagh Merchant and her cargo.
 Renaming the seized merchantman as Adventure Prize, he set sail for Madagascar.

 On 1 April 1698, Kidd reached Madagascar.
 After meeting privately with trader Tempest Rogers (who would later be accused of trading and selling Kidd's looted East India goods), he found the first pirate of his voyage, Robert Culliford (the same man who had stolen Kidd's ship at Antigua years before) and his crew aboard Mocha Frigate.